softwaremill/asamal/README.md

-Note the way elementId and the div id is passed - it will be reused in the javascript call, since we can pass arrays here, we need to surround it with quotations, so javascript will now that we are refering to the string, and not to the variable.
+Note the way elementId and the div id is passed - it will be reused in the javascript call, since we can pass arrays here, we need to surround it with quotations, so javascript will now that we are referring to the string, and not to the variable.

 The controller